↑ ↑ ↓ ↓ ← → ← → b a

 I am passionate about understanding and improving artificial intelligence systems.
 My work focuses on making AI systems more transparent and trustworthy through interpretability research, with the goal of enhancing model robustness and reducing bias.
 I aim to better understand how these systems work and how we can make them safer.

 I completed my master's degree in computer science at ETH Zurich in 2024, following earlier studies in computer science and neuroinformatics at the University of Zurich.
-I wrote my master's thesis at EPFL under Bob West and Chris Wendler, investigating the mechanistic effects of fine-tuning language models.
-The thesis was awarded the ETH medal for outstanding Master's degree thesis.
+I wrote my master's thesis at EPFL under Bob West and Chris Wendler, investigating the mechanistic effects of fine-tuning language models (awarded the ETH medal).

 Please feel free to reach out anytime!